harizitz/store-pro-app_firebase/README.md

 A small web application that indicates the items location at the store

 The user can :
-- Be authenticated with Google account
+- Log In with Google account
 - Add the items to the store
 - View the item location at the store
 - Check the price of the item